 21. Pardon my French

-When British people swear in conversation, ether accidently or intentionally to highlight the seriousness of an issue, they often say, “pardon my French”.
+When British people swear in conversation, either accidentally or intentionally to highlight the seriousness of an issue, they often say, “Pardon my French.”

 22. As broad as it is long

-When it’s impossible to decide between two options, the choice is as broad as it is long, which basically means the options are of equal size.
+When it’s impossible to decide between two options, the choice is as broad as it is long, which basically means the options are equally balanced.

-…That’s an old-fashioned, informal British way of saying goodbye.
+…That’s an old, informal British way of saying goodbye.